web2solutions/voodux/README.md

 # VooduX

 Web application `state` on steroids.
-Agile prototype database driven, `serverless` and `conectionless` web application with no efforts.
+Agile prototype database driven, `serverless` and `connectionless` web application with no efforts.
 The missing building block for enterprise and modern web applications.

 `This is a work in progress project!`